-At Brevda Law, PLLC, our Rochester Nursing Abuse Lawyers can Assist Families in the Fight for Justice
+At Senior Justice Law Firm our Rochester Nursing Abuse Lawyers can Assist Families in the Fight for Justice

 Rochester, NY is a dynamic city that has produced some of the most important technological inventions and advancements in consumer products in modern times.
-Just like this innovation Mecca on the south shores of Lake Ontario, Brevda Law, PLLC dedicates itself to seeking justice for victims of abuse and neglect in Western New York nursing homes through innovative techniques and proven strategies.
+Just like this innovation Mecca on the south shores of Lake Ontario, Senior Justice Law Firm dedicates itself to seeking justice for victims of abuse and neglect in Western New York nursing homes through innovative techniques and proven strategies.

-When you choose Brevda Law, PLLC as your Rochester nursing home abuse lawyers, you can expect compassionate assistance with:
+When you choose Senior Justice Law Firm as your Rochester nursing home abuse lawyers, you can expect compassionate assistance with:

 - At this point, you are likely frustrated and fed up with speaking with management.
 We frequently find that the second a Rochester nursing home resident is abused or neglected, the whole facility tries to cover up the accidents through deceit and lies.
-Dealing with the facility management can be draining and time consuming, given your focus is likely on getting better treatment for your loved one.
-The Rochester Nursing Abuse Lawyers at Brevda Law, PLLC can take the pressure of you and your loved ones by handling communications with the insurance company and facility management.
+Dealing with the facility management can be draining and time-consuming, given your focus is likely on getting better treatment for your loved one.
+The Rochester Nursing Abuse Lawyers at Senior Justice Law Firm, PLLC can take the pressure off you and your loved ones by handling communications with the insurance company and facility management.

 - Families tend to have some level of documentation from the facility or hospital, but this information is often incomplete.
 It can be a giant hassle to wrangle the appropriate medical records to investigate the case.
 Our Rochester Nursing Home Abuse Lawyers can assist with requesting the medical records and contacting the relevant state and federal agencies.
-Further, Brevda Law, PLLC will review past records, photographs and other documents to determine if there were patterns of underfunding, underbudgeting, understaffing, or repeat abuse by staff members.
+Further, Senior Justice Law Firm will review past records, photographs, and other documents to determine if there were patterns of underfunding, underbudgeting, understaffing, or repeat abuse by staff members.

 What are Common Injuries at Rochester Nursing Homes and Assisted Living Facilities?

-- Medication Errors – effective administration of medicine is integral to appropriate care of a nursing home resident.
-If staff is not provided the correct medicine, or is too overworked to provide it at requested intervals, serious medical issues can occur.
+- Medication Errors – effective administration of medicine is integral to the appropriate care of a nursing home resident.
+If staff is not provided the correct medicine or is too overworked to provide it at requested intervals, serious medical issues can occur.

 - Changes in Behavior – if your loved one is suddenly acting frightened of staff, this may be an indication that physical or verbal abuse is occurring.
 Further, if dementia or cognitive functional decline increases, this may be an indicator that a resident is suffering from an infection, such as a UTI, or has suffered an injury they are unable to describe.